 The cost of property and equipment is depreciated over the estimated useful life of the related assets.
+Leasehold improvements are depreciated over the lesser of the term of the related lease or the estimated useful lives of the assets.
 Depreciation is computed on the straight-line method.
-For the purpose of computing depreciation, the useful life for Machinery and Equipment is 5 to 10 years and Vehicles are 5 years.
-The District uses the threshold of \$5,000 for capitalizing assets purchased.
+For the purpose of computing depreciation, the useful life for Machinery and Equipment is 5 to 10 years and Vehicles are 5 years, The District uses the threshold of \$5,000 for capitalizing assets purchased.